 |9||Have mainly technical issues or some issues with the working of the product.||User’s feedback also involves things like the addition of the new feature.|

 |10||It can be incorporated/ implemented easily as it is done before the near end of the development.||Will be incorporated/ implemented in the future release of the product.|

 |11||Performed to ensure the quality before the beta testing phase.||Performed to ensure that the product is ready for the end-user.|

-Both alpha testing vs beta testing has its own advantages.
+Both alpha testing vs beta testing has their own advantages.

 - It helps to detect designing and functionality errors at an early stage.